Pso-Rite and Pso-Spine Review

 Both products arrived in unassuming brown carboard boxes.
 There’s very little in the way of packaging.
 Neither product has any pomp and ceremony about the presentation.
 It’s just the product in a clear plastic sleeve, delivered in a plain cardboard box.

 You do expect a bit more, considering the price tag.
 If I hadn’t received these as gifts, I probably would have been feeling pretty cheesed off, based on first impressions.
 Both items are just a piece of moulded plastic, without much fanfare accompanying them.

 But none of that really matters as long as it works, right?

-One thing that’s noticeable about both tools, is they’re made of hard plastic.
-There’s an accompanying leaflet which states they are made of “ABS Plastic – the safest plastic known to man”.
+Both tools are made of hard plastic.
+The accompanying leaflet states they are made from “ABS Plastic – the safest plastic known to man”.
 This is good to know, as it means the tools are impact resistant, and they won’t shatter or crack when you lay on them and press yourself onto them to reach areas of deep tightness.

 I was able to press very hard and allow the tools to take my full weight.
-They obviously didn’t crack, shatter or otherwise break, but what I was more impressed with was the fact that the sturdy design meant they didn’t tip up when more pressure was applied on one side.
+They obviously did not crack, shatter or break.
+What I was more impressed with was that they didn’t tip up when more pressure was applied to one side.
 This is quite important as it would result in the loss of pressure on whatever troublesome area you are working on.

 How Good is the Pso-Spine?